Khan/wonder-blocks/packages/wonder-blocks-button/docs.md

 **WARNING: Button is not finished, do not use!**

-A `Button` is a clickable button element consisting of a `ClickableBehavior` (TODO(yejia)) surrounding a `ButtonCore`. `ClickableBehavior` handles interactions and state changes. `ButtonCore` is a stateless component which displays the different states the `Button` can take.
+A `Button` is a clickable button element consisting of a [`ClickableBehavior`] (#clickablebehavior) surrounding a `ButtonCore`. `ClickableBehavior` handles interactions and state changes. `ButtonCore` is a stateless component which displays the different states the `Button` can take.

 Blue ButtonCores:
 ```js